 Nature of Operations - We are a diverse media enterprise, serving audiences and businesses through a portfolio of local television stations and national news and entertainment networks.
-All of our businesses provide content and services via digital platforms, including the Internet, smartphones and tablets.
+All of our businesses also have digital presences across online, mobile, connected television and social platforms, reaching consumers on all devices and platforms they use to consume content.
 Our media businesses are organized into the following reportable business segments: Local Media, Scripps Networks and Other.
 Additional information for our business segments is presented in Note 11.
 Segment Information.